-It's also sometimes used to help you pee when your kidneys aren't working properly.
+It's also sometimes used to help you pee when your kidneys are not working properly.

-Diuretics are sometimes called "water pills/tablets" because they make you pee more.
+Diuretics are sometimes called "water tablets" because they make you pee more.
+This helps get rid of extra fluid in your body.

-Furosemide sometimes comes mixed with other diuretics or potassium.
+Furosemide sometimes comes mixed with other diuretics, including with:

-However, furosemide isn't suitable for everyone.
-To make sure furosemide is safe for you, tell your doctor if you have:
+Furosemide is not suitable for everyone.
+To make sure it’s safe for you, tell your doctor if you have:

-- had an allergic reaction to furosemide or any other medicine in the past
+- ever had an allergic reaction to furosemide or any other medicine

-- symptoms of dehydration, such as being thirsty, having a dry mouth and dark pee
+- signs of dehydration, such as being thirsty, having a dry mouth and dark pee

 - liver disease

-- a disorder of your adrenal glands called Addison's disease
+- Addison's disease, a rare disorder of the adrenal glands

 Tell your doctor that you are taking furosemide if you're going to have: